 Something Wicked This Way Comes.
 2006.
 Acrylic.

 Freak Show/ Psycho Circus.
-The Illustrated Blade and Mademoiselle Lightening.
+The Illustrated Blade and Mademoiselle Lightning.
 2005.
 Acrylic and pencil.